Introducing pre-impact air-cushioning effects into the Wagner model of impact theory: Numerical methodology for inverting the Wagner condition

 It is most straightforward to invert the Wagner condition (\ref{eqn:d}) by making the assumption that $x = d(t)$ is invertible, and we define \begin{linenomath}

 \end{linenomath} Note that this assumption is valid provided $\dot{d}(t)>0$, which is also a necessary condition for stability of the classical Wagner problem, \cite{Howison1991}, and is typically reasonable for problems in which the impact velocity is vertical and uniform, but may need closer investigation if the impact velocity is oblique, \cite{Moore2012}, or if the solid body is taken as deformable, \cite{Pegg2018}.
+While the methodology is readily generalized, we shall present it for the case of an impacting parabola, as this is most relevant to the current study.

 If we substitute $t = \omega(x)$ into (\ref{eqn:d}), we find \begin{linenomath}